egeriis/laravel-jsonapi/README.md

     ```

 3. **Create a handler for your model**

+    A handler is responsible for exposing a single model.

     In this example we have create a handler which supports the following requests: